francoj22/document_upload_soft/README.md

 ## 🔒 Security Notes

 This is a demonstration app with a mock signing service.
-For production use:
+For production we can use:

-- Implement proper authentication
+- Implement proper authentication/authorization with Oauth2.0
 - Add file validation and sanitization
 - Use secure file storage (not local filesystem)
 - Implement rate limiting